oplS16projects/FP1/README.md

       (append (list (forward x )(turn-left y)(turn-right z)) (recursive-pattern1   y  (+ x 2) z (- times 1)))))
 ```
  What this function is doing is it is first taking in four arguments, y x z and times.
 Essentially this function is basically first checking if the times(acts as a counter) is 0, if it is then return empty if not append onto the list.
 In the list there is a forward procedure that moves the turtle forward a certain distance.
-There is a turn-left and turn-right procedure that does literally what their named, turning the turtle.
+There is a turn-left and turn-right procedure that do literally what their named, turning the turtle.
 I then recursively call this function but altering just the forward procedure so each time the function is called the same pattern is drawn but in a different position to create a pattern.
 I then had another function which is just setting up the shape that I want initially and then calling the recursive-pattern create the pattern.
  ```racket
  (define square
   (list